 Through its partnership with the City of New York, CUNY’s Building Performance Laboratory is hiring qualified energy management professionals to serve as on-site consultants and fill critical staffing capacity needs at the Department of Citywide Administrative Services’ (“DCAS”) Division of Energy Management (“DEM”).
 For background, DEM serves as the hub for energy management for City government operations.
 DEM develops the City’s annual Heat, Light, and Power Budget; manages the City’s electricity, natural gas, and steam accounts; helps agency partners identify and pursue energy-saving opportunities; does energy efficiency and clean power generation projects across the City’s portfolio; and implements operations and maintenance best practices.
 Specifically, DEM is tasked with leading the City’s efforts to reduce emissions from City government operations 40 percent by 2025, 50 percent by 2030, and 80 percent by 2050 from baseline.

-For this specific role, on behalf of DEM, CUNY BPL seeks to hire a Director, Business Systems to help reduce emissions and energy consumption across the City by overseeing and unifying technology systems and data management procedures across the entirety of the division, which will help ensure compliance with the new emissions reduction mandates set by Local Law 97.
+For this specific role, on behalf of DEM, CUNY BPL seeks to hire a Senior Director, Business Systems to support compliance with the new emissions reduction mandates, set by Local Law 97, by overseeing and unifying technology systems and data management procedures across the entirety of the division.
+The Senior Director, Business Systems will be a key member of the senior leadership team within DEM, working as a thought partner with strong executive leadership experience and skills.

 Under this assignment, the person’s responsibilities may include the following: